How Social Media Can Help You Find a Job

 As said before, many of these social media platforms are now crucial job boards to find jobs.
 As you may know, some job boards cost companies’ money, but Facebook doesn’t.
 Facebook is completely free for companies to post their career opportunities from there and hire candidates.
 If companies are looking to budget, this is usually where they will first post their job.

 On the other hand, companies pay to post jobs to LinkedIn.
-This means the jobs posted on LinkedIn are going to be for more highly qualified positions.
-Usually, you won't see a local restaurant hiring a dishwasher on LinkedIn, but you could see that on Facebook.
+This means the jobs posted on LinkedIn are going to be for more professional positions.
+Usually, you won’t see a local restaurant hiring a dishwasher on LinkedIn, but you could see that on Facebook.

 Make sure to know which social media platform will be best suited to what you are looking for.